 Use of coir has the added benefit of reducing the destruction of valuable peat bogs and wetland marshes worldwide where peat moss is currently mined for horticultural use.
-In the United Kingdom the government has set in motion plans to reduce the consumption of peat moss to 10% of the total growing media market for 2011.
+In the United Kingdom the government has set in motion plans to reduce the consumption of peat moss to 10% of the total growing media market .

 Peat moss bogs, which is where most of the peat moss comes from, are a non-renewable resource.
 They have developed their own ecosystems, which sustain life, and removing peat moss also destroys these environments.